PRACTICAL EXPLORATIONS IN FOOD SCIENCE AND NUTRITION - 2021/2

 Proteins – overview of the variety of proteins present in foods, their structure and a focus on the different methods used in their analysis

-Fats and oils – overview of fats and oils present in foods, their structure and a focus on their properties in foods
+Fats and oils – overview of fats and oils present in foods, their structure and a focus on their properties and functionality in foods

 Food dispersions: formation and stability of foams and emulsions, Gelling mechanisms: factors affecting gelation of protein and polysaccharides, Food dispersions: formation and stability of foams and emulsions.